Packaging

 Once build, the conda package can be installed locally.
 For this example, we will use runtest. runtest is a numerically tolerant end-to-end test library for research software.

-$ conda skeleton pypi runtest
+$ conda grayskull pypi runtest

 requirements: